-An analysis of the world and literature of the New Testament, including the theme and purpose of each book and their application to Christian life.
-It addresses issues on law and grace and synoptic gospels.
+An analysis of the world and literature of the New Testament, including the theological theme and purpose of each book and their application to Christian life.
+The class also helps the student connect important New Testament views with their Old Testament background.